 Do the leaves on your shrubs and trees look like lace?
 If so, they’ve probably been attacked by Japanese beetles.
 Are brown patches appearing in your lawn?
 It could be grubs – the immature form of Japanese beetles.

-About Japanese Beetles
+About Japanese Beetles in New Jersey

 Japanese beetles were first found in 1916 in New Jersey after being accidentally introduced to the United States from Japan.
 They quickly spread throughout the eastern part of the country and have since become a significant problem for many common trees, shrubs, and turf grasses.